 Each summer the Mathematics Department sponsors three programs, RSI, SPUR/SPUR+, and UROP+, in which graduate students supervise high school and undergraduate students carrying out mathematical research.
 Faculty advisors are Professor David Jerison and Professor Ankur Moitra.
-Dr. Slava Gerovitch is program director.
+André Dixon is program coordinator.
 A solicitation will be circulated to all MIT graduate students at the beginning of the Spring term.

 Eligibility: Most regular graduate students, including those who graduate this May, are eligible to serve as mentors.
 Warning: non-US students who graduate in May must apply several months in advance for a work visa for the summer (usually OPT).